Wednesday, April 8, 2020

 Despite Kira’s parents, especially her mother’s, vocal support for the Nazis, neither Kira nor Louis Ferdinand considered Adolf Hitler to be the Savior for Germany.
 It came as no surprise that their honeymoon was largely spent in the United States.

-Some years later, Prince Louis Ferdinand talked about how his older brother’s marriage changed his own plans to stay in America.
-Wilhelm’s decision to marry Dorothea von Salviati in 1933 had a profound effect on Louis Ferdinand’s life.
+Some years later, Prince Louis Ferdinand discussed how his older brother’s marriage changed his plans to stay in America.
+Wilhelm’s decision to marry Dorothea von Salviati in 1933 profoundly affected Louis Ferdinand’s life.
 “Well, yes, in a very definite way because I had planned on staying in the United States – I had emigrated really; I had an emigration visa, so it only would have taken me one or two years to get American citizenship.
 I had it renewed up to the last moment until I got married.
 I always could have gone back.
 But then I said - no, no.”

 He added that he would have been happy to stay in America.
 “Probably yes.
 But my marriage so definitely changed my whole life and made me very, very happy.
 I don’t think I would have found somebody like my wife there.”

-After the reception, Lulu and Kira returned to Germany where they began around the world trip, a present from the Kaiser.
+After the reception, Lulu and Kira returned to Germany where they began an around-the-world trip, a present from the Kaiser.

 Marriage gave Kira official citizenship, albeit as a citizen of the Third Reich, although she had spent a large part of her youth in Coburg, where she “romped with her closest chum,” Princess Sibylla of Sweden.
-The language would not prove difficult as she was fluent in German, as well as French and Russian.
+The language would not prove difficult as she was fluent in German, French, and Russian.
 English, however, was the language that she spoke at home with her parents.

 Embed from Getty Images